RickStrahl/anti-trust-guilty-album/README.md

 https://anti-trust.rocks

 ## Want to Support us?
 Help us out and spread the word!
 If you like what you hear, please share the [Anti-Trust.rocks](https://anti-trust.rocks) Web site or individual songs on Twitter or Facebook or other social media sites.
-You can also find our music on [BandCamp.com](https://anti-trust.bandcamp.com/) and sharing there helps out too
+And please star :star: this GitHub repository.

-If you like what you're hearing, you can also buy a license or make a donation with an amount of your choice.
+If you like what you're hearing, you can also buy a hand numbered, limited run CD, stickers, or simply make a donation with an amount of your choice.

 **Pay it forward with value for value.**